-I’ve told them during my days in high school we didn’t have technology at our finger tips.
+I told them during my days in high school, we didn’t have technology at our fingertips.
 The latest and greatest came in the form of a skateboard, a new Laura Ashley dress for the dance, or a pair of Guess? jeans.
-One thousand dollar phones didn’t exist, but somehow, we were still pretty cool.
+One thousand-dollar phones didn’t exist, but somehow, we were still pretty cool.

-When they feel the need to reach for their phones every time it beeps, it drives me bonkers and get into a bit of a lecture about how we got to call our friends after our homework was done if we were lucky, and even then, we’d cross our fingers hoping we didn’t have a busy signal– call waiting was a huge treat if your family had it but it wasn’t standard in every home.
+When they need to reach for their phones every time it beeps, it drives me bonkers, and I get into a bit of a lecture about how we got to call our friends after our homework was done if we were lucky.
+Even then, we’d cross our fingers hoping we didn’t have a busy signal — call waiting was a huge treat if your family had it, but it wasn’t standard in every home.

-This 24/7 communication thing is exhausting to me, our kids have zero patience because of it.
+This 24/7 communication is exhausting to me, our kids have zero patience.

-Perhaps there were times when I tried calling my friends or boyfriend and got a busy signal and they’d took the phone off the hook on purpose?
-Who knows, the point I try and make with them (unsuccessfully) is I didn’t have constant contact with my friends and– sometimes we went the whole weekend without talking, but I still had strong friendships.
+Perhaps there were times when I tried calling my friends or boyfriend and got a busy signal, and they’d taken the phone off the hook on purpose.
+Who knows, the point I try and make with them (unsuccessfully) is I didn’t have constant contact with my friends and — sometimes we went the whole weekend without talking, but I still had strong friendships.
 We somehow made it work.

-One of my favorite pastimes during high school in the 80s was to write my friends notes.
-Remember when we used to take the time to get out our favorite pen and write complete sentences, use punctuation, the correct spelling, and not use abbreviations or smiley faces instead of words?
+One of my favorite pastimes during high school in the 80s was to write my friends’ notes.
+Remember when we used to take the time to get out our favorite pen and write complete sentences, use punctuation and the correct spelling, and not use abbreviations or smiley faces instead of words?

 “Didn’t it take forever?” they ask.

-When I mentioned we didn’t have a sleek looking laptop where all our schoolwork was kept with a parent/student portal to remind us of the work that needed to be handed in, they don’t understand.
+When I mentioned we didn’t have a sleek-looking laptop where all our schoolwork was kept with a parent/student portal to remind us of the work that needed to be handed in, they didn’t understand.

 I’m pretty sure they felt sorry for me.

 But the simpler times make me feel happy.
-I want my kids to know they can actually make do with less and just because I don’t buy them the latest and the greatest doesn’t mean they aren’t going to make it through despite what they believe with all of their soul.
+I want my kids to know they can make do with less, and just because I don’t buy them the latest and the greatest doesn’t mean they aren’t going to make it through despite what they believe with all of their souls.

-I’ve no idea what their kids will feel they need when they go to high school, but I’ve no doubt they are going to be telling their children all the things they went without and the will sound “old-fashioned” too.
+I’ve no idea what their kids will feel they need when they go to high school, but I’ve no doubt they will be telling their children all the things they went without, and the will sound “old-fashioned,” too.

 And honestly, I kind of can’t wait for those moments.